Albert Camus: Political stance

-Camus kept a neutral stance during the Algerian Revolution (1954–62).
-While he was against the violence of the National Liberation Front (FLN) he acknowledged the injustice and brutalities imposed by colonialist France.
-He was supportive of Pierre Mendès' Unified Socialist Party (PSU) and its approach to the crisis; Mendes advocated reconciliation.
+Camus kept a neutral stance during the Algerian Revolution (1954–1962).
+While he was against the violence of the National Liberation Front (FLN), he acknowledged the injustice and brutalities imposed by colonialist France.
+He was supportive of Pierre Mendès France's Unified Socialist Party (PSU) and its approach to the crisis; Mendès France advocated for reconciliation.
 Camus also supported a like-minded Algerian militant, Aziz Kessous.
 Camus traveled to Algeria to negotiate a truce between the two belligerents but was met with distrust by all parties.
-In one, often misquoted incident, Camus confronted an Algerian critic during his 1957 Nobel Prize acceptance speech in Stockholm, rejecting the false equivalence of justice with revolutionary terrorism: "People are now planting bombs in the tramways of Algiers.
+In one often-misquoted incident, Camus confronted an Algerian critic during his 1957 Nobel Prize acceptance speech in Stockholm, rejecting the false equivalence of justice with revolutionary terrorism: "People are now planting bombs in the tramways of Algiers.
 My mother might be on one of those tramways.
 If that is justice, then I prefer my mother."
-Camus's critics have labelled the response as reactionary and a result of a colonialist attitude.
+Critics have labelled the response as reactionary and a result of a colonialist attitude.

-He was sharply critical of the proliferation of nuclear weapons and the bombings of Hiroshima and Nagasaki.
+Camus was sharply critical of the proliferation of nuclear weapons and the bombings of Hiroshima and Nagasaki.
 In the 1950s, Camus devoted his efforts to human rights.
 In 1952, he resigned from his work for UNESCO when the UN accepted Spain, under the leadership of the caudillo General Francisco Franco, as a member.
 Camus maintained his pacifism and resisted capital punishment anywhere in the world.
-He wrote an essay against capital punishment in collaboration with Arthur Koestler, the writer, intellectual, and founder of the League Against Capital Punishment entitled Réflexions sur la peine capitale (Reflections on capital punishment), published by Calmann-Levy in 1957.
+He wrote an essay against capital punishment in collaboration with Arthur Koestler, the writer, intellectual, and founder of the League Against Capital Punishment, entitled Réflexions sur la peine capitale ('Reflections on Capital Punishment'), published by Calmann-Levy in 1957.

+Along with Albert Einstein, Camus was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place between 1950 and 1951 at Palais Electoral in Geneva, Switzerland.

 Role in Algeria

 Born in Algeria to French parents, Camus was familiar with the institutional racism of France against Arabs and Berbers, but he was not part of a rich elite.
-He lived in very poor conditions as a child but was a citizen of France and as such was entitled to citizens' rights; members of the country's Arab and Berber majority were not.
+He lived in very poor conditions as a child, but was a citizen of France and as such was entitled to citizens' rights; members of the country's Arab and Berber majority were not.